Aldebrand/zest-assignment/README.md

 This project is submitted as a solution to the Zest Home Assignment, following the specified guidelines and requirements.
 The source code and related documentation are shared via this Git repository.

-Certainly!
-Here's the refined version of your notes formatted in Markdown:

 ## Considerations:

 1. **Logging Infrastructure**: